ErinaTheDummy/SwordToShield/Character_Creation/Classes/Inventor.md

 ### Scrap
 You are capable of scrapping 2 lbs of metal material, turning it into a usable unit of scrap.

-### Augment
+### Modify
-During a rest you are capable of applying augmentations to your Inventions, during their creation or as an addition to an already made invention.
-Augmentations change how an invention functions, subtly and drastically depending on context.
-Certain augmentations are required to utilize an invention, in such cases those augmentations should be listed in the requirements for the item.
-Augmentations come in two forms: Modifiers; which simply change the statistics of an item and Power sources; which change the requirements to use an item and how often an item can be used before needing to be "refueled" if applicable as well as the fuel source.
-You may apply as many non-contradictory modifier augments to a single invention as you'd like, only one power source augment may be applied to an invention at one time.
-Augments must be applied over a rest using smith's tools.
+During a rest you are capable of applying modifications to your Inventions, during their creation or as an addition to an already made invention. modifications change how an invention functions, subtly and drastically depending on context.
+Certain modifications are required to utilize an invention, in such cases those modifications should be listed in the requirements for the item. modifications come in two forms: Modifiers; which simply change the statistics of an item and Power sources; which change the requirements to use an item and how often an item can be used before needing to be "refueled" if applicable as well as the fuel source.
+You may apply as many non-contradictory modifier modifications to a single invention as you'd like, only one power source modification may be applied to an invention at one time.
+Modifications must be applied over a rest using smith's tools.

 ### Hitpoint Increase
 Your hitpoints increase by 1d4 + your constitution modifier.
 If your constitution modifier increases by any means, reflect that change retroactively in your maximum hp.

 ### Inventive Legacy
-Decide how to define your career as an inventor.
-Your inventive Legacy gives you access to new inventions and augmentations, as well as new modes of expression for both.
-You may choose one legacy from the following:

-- Auto-augmenter: Augment yourself, overcome the inherent weaknesses of your flesh
-- Artificer: Mix magic into the brew of creation, play both sides and reap the benefits

-If none of these options seem appealing, you may instead take a passive buff, doubling the amount of inventions you can maintain at one time.
+You may choose to gain the benefits of the artificer subclass or simply double the amount of inventions you can maintain at one time.

 ### Minor Hitpoint Increase
 At 4th level, and every level after, add your constitution modifier to your maximum hitpoints.
 If your constitution modifier increases by any means, reflect that change retroactively in your maximum hp.